 ChemoCentryx, Inc. (CCXI) Misled Investors Regarding the Company’s Concerns for User Safety

-During the class period, defendants repeatedly touted the results of the ADVOCATE Phase III trial and the efficacy of avacopan for the treatment of ANCA-associated vasculitis.
+For the next several months, defendants repeatedly touted the results of the ADVOCATE Phase III trial and the efficacy of avacopan for the treatment of ANCA-associated vasculitis.
 In July 2020, ChemoCentryx announced that it had file its New Drug Application (“NDA”) for avacopan and in September 2020, it announced that the U.S. Food and Drug Administration (“FDA”) had accepted the NDA for review.

 Then, on May 4, 2021, the FDA published a Briefing Document concerning avacopan’s NDA, which noted “questions about the interpretability of the data to define a clinically meaningful benefit of avacopan and its role in the management of AAV.”
 The Briefing Document further stated, “the review team has identified several areas of concern, raising uncertainties about the interpretability of these data and the clinical meaningfulness of these results…” On this news, shares of ChemoCentryx plummeted over 45% to close at $26.63 per share on May 4, 2021.